-Language is an essential part of human culture and history, and studying ancient languages can provide valuable insights into ways in life of ancient societies.
-The world's most ancient languages have evolved over time, and many have left an indelible mark on modern society.
-In this article, we'll explore some of the most ancient languages that have played a significant role in shaping human history.
+Language is an essential part of human culture and history, and studying ancient languages can provide valuable insights into the ways of life of ancient societies.
+The world’s most ancient languages have evolved over time, and many have left an indelible mark on modern society.
+In this article, we’ll explore some of the most ancient languages that have significantly shaped human history.

 One of the earliest known written languages is Sumerian, which dates back to around 3200 BCE.
-Sumerian was spoken in Mesopotamia, which is now modern-day Iraq.
-It is considered the earliest known written language and was used for religious, administrative, and literary purposes.
-The Sumerians developed a complex system of writing using cuneiform script, which was written on clay tablets.
+Sumerian, the earliest documented written language, was utilized in ancient Mesopotamia, corresponding to present-day Iraq.
+This language served various religious, administrative, and literary functions.
+The Sumerians innovatively devised a sophisticated writing system known as cuneiform script, which they inscribed on clay tablets.

 Akkadian is an ancient language that was spoken in Mesopotamia from around 2400 BCE.
 It was the official language of the Assyrian and Babylonian empires and was used for administrative, legal, and literary purposes.
 Akkadian was written in cuneiform script and is known for its epic literature, including the Epic of Gilgamesh.

 Another ancient language is Egyptian, which dates back to around 3000 BCE.
 Egyptian was used for writing hieroglyphics, which were used for religious texts, inscriptions, and monumental architecture.
 The hieroglyphics were also used for writing on papyrus, a plant-based paper-like material that was used for documents and other written materials.